 Chapter 9.
-Ending Your Membership in Inclusa
+Ending your membership in Inclusa

-You can choose to end your membership in Inclusa at any time.
+You can choose to end your membership in Inclusa at any time and you can pick the date you want to disenroll.
 We cannot advise or encourage you to disenroll from Family Care because of your situation or condition.
 However, there are limited situations when your membership will end even if that wasn't your choice.
 For example, your membership will end if you lose eligibility for Medicaid.